asakura42/tatsumoto-ren.github.io/blog/easy-torrent-streaming-and-downloading.md

 ## Conclusion

-Concluding from the comparison above, the combination of `Jackett` with `btstrm` emerges as an exceptionally streamlined and efficient solution for users aiming to search and stream torrents, particularly those with a focus on language learning.
-This duo leverages the robust torrent search capabilities of `Jackett`, integrating seamlessly with btstrm's direct streaming functionality, to offer a compelling user experience that is both powerful and user-friendly.
+Concluding from the comparison above, the combination of `Jackett` with `qbittorrent` and `btstrm` emerges as an exceptionally streamlined and efficient solution for users aiming to search and stream torrents, particularly those with a focus on language learning.
+This trio leverages the robust torrent search capabilities of `Jackett`, integrating seamlessly with btstrm's direct streaming functionality, to offer a compelling user experience that is both powerful and user-friendly.